agateau/yokadi/README.md

 daemon.

 The Yokadi daemon can be launched via desktop autostart services.
-In most desktop environments, you just need to create a symlink to yokadid (or a shell script that calls it) in `$HOME/.config/autostart/`:
+In most desktop environments, you just need to create a symbolic link to yokadid (or a shell script that calls it) in `$HOME/.config/autostart/`:

     ln -s `which yokadid` $HOME/.config/autostart/